HanneWillems/PredSim-workshop-ESMAC-2026/S3 Orthosis/README.md

 ![picture](Plotting/Fig2.png)

-The grey shaded area, red lines and yellow lines are the same as before.
-The simulation with weakness and the ankle-foot orthosis is shown in purple.
-There are still differences with the simulated healthy gait (red), but these are smaller than the differences with the gait with imposed weakness (yellow).
-Thus, adding the ankle-foot orthosis reduced gait deviations.
+Red line: healthy simulation.
+Yellow line: simulation with imposed weakness of the tibialis anterior.
+Purple line: simulation with imposed weakness of the tibialis anterior and assistance from an ankle-foot orthosis.

 ## Optional Step 2.3: test different stiffnesses and/or neutral angles of the ankle-foot orthosis
 If you want, you can change the weakness level, ankle-foot orthosis stiffness and/or neutral angle to gain more insight into the effect of weakness and/or assistive devices.
 To do so, adjust the following lines of code in `PredSim-workshop-ESMAC-2026/code/update_settings.m`

 ```matlab
 strength_level = .05; % specify the strength level (0-1)